 Here in Sri Lanka we’ve taken trains, buses and four different types of tuk tuk.
 Oops, I might have told a little porky, we even hired a driver for the day while were in Anuradhapura.
 Oh and we took a minivan with another couple up to Horton Plains National Park when we were staying in Nuwara Eliya.
 Anyways… Moving swiftly on…

 We’ve driven past landslides, we’ve had a tyre blow out, we’ve had the gear box fixed with twine (ok Mum and Mum in law – Olive and Edith – , perhaps you should have stopped reading before this bit..) and we’ve almost bounced off the train track.
 It has been a transportational blast.
+Mind you, when we were in Myanmar, we actually lost part of the train (it fell apart)

 Now that it’s over I can look back through rose tinted glasses and say it was fabulous.
 Then, sitting on a bus for 7 hours, with no end in sight, I found myself wishing for a Chinese bus and the comfort that brought.
 Oh how far we’ve come..